Contact Us

 Meningitis is inflammation of the membranes surrounding the brain and spinal cord, typically caused by infection.
 Without prompt treatment, it can progress rapidly and lead to serious complications.

-MS is an autoimmune disease that damages the protective covering of nerves, disrupting communication between the brain and body.
+Multiple sclerosis (MS) is an autoimmune disease that damages the protective covering of nerves, disrupting communication between the brain and body.
 Symptoms can include fatigue, vision problems, and muscle weakness.

 Myasthenia gravis is a chronic autoimmune condition that affects nerve-muscle communication, leading to weakness in voluntary muscles, particularly in the face, neck, and limbs.